Best Forex Brokers Singapore

 Saxo Markets Cons

 The CFD broker is regulated with the MAS as IG Asia Pte.
-Ltd. IG Markets are licensed to operate in Singapore so they are considered low-risk.
+Ltd. IG Markets are licensed to operate in Singapore.
 Their license number is 200510021K.

 Total fees: Total fees are considerably high.
 There is inactivity fee (SGD 25), ProRealTime Charts fee (SGD 60), an account documentation fee for US stocks (SGD 72) , and 0.5% currency conversion charges (for trading in other currencies other than your account base currency).